NEDERLANDS // ENGLISH

 Empty queue… great!

-Luckily, Happy Ocean isn’t only about children’s rides and crappy rollercoasters.
+Luckily, Happy Ocean isn’t only about children’s rides and crappy roller coasters.
 There’s also a coaster which could easily be described as one of the world’s most unique B&Ms. This Swiss manufacturer is known for its huge, thrilling machines.
 In 2014, however, they built Family Inverted Coaster.
-The ride looks like a B&M and feels as one, but it’s just a lot smaller than the company’s other creations.
+The ride looks like a B&M and feels like one, but it’s just a lot smaller than the company’s other creations.

 Family Inverted Coaster is a mirrored copy of Kvasten at Tivoli Gröna Lund and it provides at least as much fun as its Swedish cousin.